-Erick Jones is a Ph.D. candidate in Operations Research and Industrial Engineering.
-He received a B.S. in Chemical Engineering with a minor in Petroleum Engineering from Texas A&M University.
-As an undergraduate, Erick researched growth mechanisms of single-walled carbon nanotubes.
-From there, he went to Houston and spent several years working in the design, manufacturing, oil and gas, and HVAC industries.
+Erick Jones Jr. is an assistant professor in the Department of Industrial, Manufacturing, and Systems Engineering at the University of Texas at Arlington.
+He spent several years working in the design, manufacturing, oil and gas, and HVAC industries.
 During this time, he traveled around the world and witnessed how basic infrastructure like electricity, HVAC systems, clean water, internet, and banking where lacking and dramatically affected quality of life for the majority of the world’s population.
-These experiences motivated Erick to pursue research that can enhance quality of life by improving access to sustainable resources, particularly where a lack of physical infrastructure or economic resources presents a major obstacle.
+These experiences motivated Erick to pursue research that can enhance quality of life by improving access to sustainable resources and economic opportunities, particularly where a lack of physical infrastructure or economic resources presents a major obstacle.

 PhD in Operations Research and Industrial Engineering, 2021